women-in-ai-ireland/WAILearnInfoPage/index.md

 2. [Support or Contact](#soc)<br/>

 ### <a name="idea">1.
 Idea of WAILEARN</a>
-WAILearn is a hands-on programme that provides practice opportunities for beginners , intermediates and advanced level individuals.
+<b>WAILearn</b> is a hands-on programme that provides practice opportunities for beginners , intermediates and advanced level individuals.
 This also program provides access to mentorship opportunities, networking and community building while ensuring continous establishment of individual online portfolios.

 ### <a name="soc">2.
 Support or Contact</a>